codex-storage/nim-codex/docs/Marketplace.md

 ```

 Shows that a request has been submitted but has not yet been filled.
 Your request will be successful once `"state"` shows `"started"`.
 Anything other than that means the request has not been completely processed yet, and an `"error"` state other than `null` means it failed.

+[^1]: Codex files get partitioned into pieces called "slots" and distributed to various storage providers.
+The collateral refers to one such slot, and will be slowly eaten away as the storage provider fails to deliver timely proofs, but the actual logic is [more involved than that](https://github.com/codex-storage/codex-contracts-eth/blob/6c9f797f408608958714024b9055fcc330e3842f/contracts/Marketplace.sol#L209).